Print

 + PRO: Many options for getting around

-From the Bay Area Rapid Transit (BART) metro to the light rail system and Muni ferries and buses, as well as taxis and bike and scooter sharing schemes, expats are not short of public transport options in San Francisco.
-Public transport is relatively reliable and frequent – if a bus is missed during the day, it likely won’t be a long wait till the next one arrives.
+From the Bay Area Rapid Transit (BART) metro to the light rail system and Muni ferries and buses, as well as taxis and bike and scooter sharing schemes, there are plenty of public transport options in San Francisco.
+Public transport is relatively reliable and frequent – if you miss a bus, it likely won’t be a long wait until the next one arrives.

 Working in San Francisco

 San Francisco is the financial hub of the West Coast and one of the world's foremost centres of technology.
 The city is also considered one of the strongest economies in the US.
-As such, jobs in San Francisco are in high demand and competition fierce.
+As such, opportunities for working in San Francisco are in high demand, and competition is fierce.

 Job market in San Francisco

-The San Francisco Bay Area, containing Silicon Valley to the south, has emerged as the technology capital of the United States.
-The Bay's technology industry is enormous and spans most conceivable areas of research, particularly in the way of advancement in biomedical and biotechnology sectors.
+The San Francisco Bay Area, containing Silicon Valley to the south, is considered the technology capital of the United States.
+The Bay's technology industry is enormous and spans most conceivable areas of research, particularly in the advancement of biomedical and biotechnology sectors.
 It also has an advanced aerospace industry.

 Some of the most well-known employers in the Bay Area are household names synonymous with progress and innovation.
-These include Apple, Tesla and PayPal.
-The city itself is also at the forefront of internet development and houses many of the world's largest online companies, including Twitter, Dropbox, Craigslist and Pinterest.
+These include Apple, Tesla, and PayPal.
+The city itself is also at the forefront of internet development and houses many of the world's largest online companies, including Dropbox, Craigslist, and Pinterest.

 Finding a job in San Francisco

-Highly skilled expats with expertise in their field are likely to find a position in San Francisco.
-Networking is important.
-It helps to make connections and keep one's ear to the ground for new opportunities or upcoming start-ups.
-Online job portals, social networks, local newspapers and recruitment agencies are also good sources for finding work.
+Highly skilled workers with expertise in their fields are likely to find positions in San Francisco.
+That being said, networking remains important.
+It helps to make connections and keep your ear on the ground for new opportunities or upcoming start-ups, and in some industries, word of mouth is the best way to find a new position.
+Other potential sources of job listings include online job portals like LinkedIn and Indeed, social networks, and recruitment agencies.

 In addition to having the right skill set, qualifications and experience, expats looking for work in San Francisco must ensure that they have the correct work permit for the US.